bloodyowl/react-translate/README.md

 - `displayName` (*String*) Name of the component in the translations.
 It is required because we cannot rely on the `component.name` with minified code.
 - `shouldComponentUpdate` optional, (*Function*) Custom `shouldComponentUpdate` for the component.
+- If the translation key is not found and `fallBackString` is provided we use this instead.

 #### Usage